Solve by completing the square

 Solve by completing the square could take a little bit more time to do than solving by factoring.
 Keep reading to see a step-by-step explanation.

-Before showing more examples, you need to understand what a perfect square trinomial is.
+Before showing how to solve a quadratic equation by completing the square, you need to understand what a perfect square trinomial is and how to complete a square.

 What is the relationship between the coefficient of the second term and the last term?

-2, the coefficient of the second term is 2a and the last term is a
+For, x2 + 2ax + a2, the coefficient of the second term is 2a and the last term is a2

 So, what is the relationship?